atomicdata-dev/atomic-data-docs/src/interoperability/rdf.md

 ## Why these changes?

-I love RDF, and have been working with it for quite some time now.
+I have been working with RDF for quite some time now, and absolutely believe in some of the core premises of RDF.
-I started a company that specializes in Linked Data, and we use it extensively in our products and services.
+I started a company that specializes in Linked Data ([Ontola](https://ontola.io)), and we use it extensively in our products and services.
 Using URIs (and more-so URLs, which are URIs that can be fetched) for everything is a great idea, since it helps with interoperability and enables truly decentralized knowledge graphs.
-However, some of the characteristics of RDF might have contributed to its relative lack of adoption.
+However, some of the characteristics of RDF make it hard to use, and have probably contributed to its relative lack of adoption.

 ### It's too hard to select a specific value (object) in RDF